binbashar/le-ref-architecture-doc/docs/first-steps/security-and-shared-accounts.md

 ### Terraform backend layer

-Move into the `base-tf-backend` directory and run:
+Move into the `us-east-1/base-tf-backend` directory and run:

 ``` bash
 leverage terraform init